xxm111288/Skill-of-betting-prediction-of-Onmyoji/README.md

 **Known limitations.** The simulator is a *heuristic comparative model*, not a re-implementation of the game engine.
 It does not model summons, multi-form transformations, assist attacks, damage chaining, or the precise timing of out-of-turn triggers; those are listed as "not modelled" in every run's output for the human to reason about.
 Absolute win rates should be treated as indicative; the ranking and the sensitivity analysis are where the value is.

 **Version anchor.** Knowledge-base content reflects the **10th-anniversary version "永恒之章·拾光永恒"** (live 2026-09-09), with an information cutoff of **2026-09-24**.
+The latest balance adjustments are also contained (萤草,茨木童子,八岐大蛇等).
 Boss-set reclassification, shikigami rebalances and new releases after that date require incremental updates.

 **Disclaimer.** Content is AI-assisted and restricted to in-game data for reference only.
 This is a probabilistic reasoning aid, not an oracle — no responsibility is taken for any wager placed on the basis of its output.
 Wager responsibly.